rubiocode/Rubi.v3.FullStack-Portfolio/readme.md

 * [UIkit](https://getuikit.com/) - A lightweight and modular front-end framework
 for developing fast and powerful web interfaces.
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Programming language that creates dynamic website content.
 Used in this project to filter projects and add typewriter effect to homepage.
 * [FontAwesome](https://fontawesome.com/) - Library for icons and fonts.
-Used in this project for the icons on the footer and carousel.
+* [Express](https://expressjs.com/) - A Node.js web application server framework used to build web applications.
+* [Node.js](https://nodejs.dev/learn/) - Node.js is an open-source, low-level, back-end JavaScript runtime platform that uses asynchronous programming and is a popular tool for almost any kind of project!.
+* [dotenv package](https://nodejs.dev/learn/) - A package to store enviromental variables.
+* [Nodemailer](https://nodemailer.com/about/) - Nodemailer is a module for Node.js application to allow easy email sending.

 ## Credits